 A New Model of Care for the Community

 The first seven floors consist of hospital program space, with mechanical and pharmacy space on the sixth and seventh floors.
-Floors eight through 13 are three bed towers with approximately 32 rooms per floor per tower for a total of 576 patient rooms.
-Patient rooms are a mix of ICU and Med Surge rooms with several that are capable of being converted to either use.
+Floors eight through 16 are three bed towers with approximately 32 rooms per floor per tower for a total of 864 patient rooms.
+Patient rooms are a mix of ICU, Med Surge, PCUs, Bone Marrow Transplant, and Behavioral Health.
+Several of the ICU and Med Surge rooms are capable of being converted to either use.
 Two helicopter landing pads are located on the roof with direct access to the emergency department via express elevators.
-Roof mounted equipment is limited to small equipment such as exhaust fan, equipment vents and plumbing vents.
+Roof mounted equipment is limited to such items as exhaust fans, equipment vents and plumbing vents.

 Take a tour of the 9th floor.